jeremymcrae/bgen/README.md

 This is a package for reading [bgen files](https://www.well.ox.ac.uk/~gav/).

 This package uses cython to wrap c++ code for parsing bgen files.
-It's not too slow, it can parse genotypes from 500,000 individuals at >100 variants per second within python.
+It's fairly quick, it can parse genotypes from 500,000 individuals at ~200 variants per second within a single python process.

 This has been primarily been designed around UKBiobank bgen files (i.e. bgen version 1.2 with zlib compressed genotype probabilities, but the other versions